 Evacuation drill and fire safety drill

-Procedure of the evacuation exercise
+Procedure of the evacuation drill

 When planning and carrying out an evacuation drill, we follow the guidelines of DGUV Information 205-033.
 An evacuation drill should be carried out regularly, according to ASR A2.
 3 every 2-5 years.